gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

 ## New request field for role spec

-We will introduce a new role option under the `options` section named `request_mode`:
+We will introduce a new role option under the `options` section named `request_mode` and re-use the existing data structure for [KubernetesResource](https://github.com/gravitational/teleport/blob/c49eb984648b506f3223804784a54ddec8d4d2d3/api/proto/teleport/legacy/types/types.proto#L3293).
+Not all fields in KubernetesResource object will initially be supported.
+The first iteration will only support the [`kind` field](https://github.com/gravitational/teleport/blob/c49eb984648b506f3223804784a54ddec8d4d2d3/api/proto/teleport/legacy/types/types.proto#L3297).

+The `kind` field will support `asterisks` and the names of all [Kubernetes subresource kinds](https://github.com/gravitational/teleport/blob/110b23aefb3c4b91c9d8cca594041b93f0e078dd/api/types/constants.go#L1233).

 ```yaml
 kind: role